 + Plenty of inputs and outputs.

 Why We Liked It - This is a pricey enough choice and is actually the largest of the three options so far.
-But its also well worth the money.
+But this TV is well worth the money.
+For cheaper options, try these budget 65-inch TVsor these 65-inch TV options for under 1500 dollars.
+Want to stick with 4K?
+Read our review on the top 4K TVs under $1000.

 4. Samsung Curved UN49KU6500FXZA